ambitioninc/kmatch/docs/index.rst

     k.match(...)

-The kmatch app can be used for a wide variety of applications.
+The kmatch library can be used for a wide variety of applications.
 One example is filtering a list of dictionaries that match a pattern.
 Another example is to validate dictionaries passed to a function.

 Installation, overview of the language, usage examples, and code documentation are overviewed in the following.